Warehouse Technology Trends

 Do you know someone over the age of 20 that doesn’t have a mobile device of some sort?
 Smartphones and tablets are as powerful as computers were at the turn of the century, giving us the ability to track deliveries, sign documents, and tell us who won the 1987 Super Bowl with a handheld device.

 Now, those advancements are being used for more industrial purposes.
+You can see it emerging in warehouse technology trends.
 Code-scanning radio-frequency identification (RFID) guns of the past used to be big and bulky.
 The earliest smartphones didn’t have the ability to reliably scan these codes with their cameras, but as any selfie-taking teen can tell you, cameras are getting better every year.

 This means codes can be scanned, transferred to cloud storage, and even hold more data than ever before.
 Once scanned, you will be able to tell where a product is at any point.
 With that information, inventory management software will change the number of products, vendors will be alerted, orders will be placed, and anything along the cloud-based supply chain management system will be notified – all in real-time.